-A. More good news.
-Many brethren in Rome gained new confidence because their Christian model was jailed for being bold about the word of God.
-They said, "If he can do it, we can do it."
+- A. Additionally, many brethren in Rome gained new confidence because their Christian model was jailed for being bold about the word of God.
+They said, "If he can do it, I can do it."
 They lost their fear of the unknown.
-Paul's heroism was contagious.

-B. Courage, τολμαν, is always a great need among presenters.
-Paul's example had set the standard for courage.

-15 Some indeed preach Christ even of envy and strife; and some also of good will: 16 the one (do it) of love, knowing that I am set for the defense of the gospel; 17 but the other proclaim Christ of faction, not sincerely, thinking to raise up affliction for me in my bonds.
+Paul's heroism was contagious. - B. Courage, tolman, is always a great need among presenters.
+Paul's example had set the standard for courage. - 15 Some indeed preach Christ even of envy and strife; and some also of good will: - 16 the one (do it) of love, knowing that I am set for the defense of the gospel; - 17 but the other proclaim Christ of faction, not sincerely, thinking to raise up affliction for me in my bonds.

 - A. We cannot be certain who preached Christ with the wrong motives.
 The Living Bible say, "Some, of course, are preaching the Good News because they are jealous of the way God has used me.
-They want reputations as fearless preachers!"
-This was a case of little-known men trying to harm the man with a worldwide reputation.
-This was not the last case of this envious conduct. - B. It's hard to believe that Paul had such opponents.
+They want reputations as fearless preachers!" - B. It's hard to believe that Paul had such opponents.
 Their goal was to cause Paul more pain and affliction. - C. But there were men who preached from the right motives.
 They knew that Paul was set for the defense of the gospel much as a sentry posted for duty.
-They stepped in to take up the slack left by Paul's detention in prison probably at his own rented house.
+They stepped in to take up the slack left by Paul's detention in prison probably at his own house.